xkawi/react-universal-saga/README.md

 `$ npm run dev` (run in development mode)

+PS: if you notice warning in terminal, you can safely ignore it, as it will be gone after successfuly `npm run build && npm run start`.

 ### Libraries Used

 * [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering, with Client and Server Side Data Fetching